 If you have questions about how to pay for your prescription, talk with your doctor or pharmacist.
-You can also visit the Entyvio manufacturer’s website to see if they have support options.
+You can also visit the Entyvio manufacturer’s website to see their support options.
 And for more information about Entyvio’s cost, you can see this article.

 Find answers below to some commonly asked questions about Entyvio.

 How does Entyvio work?
 Is it an immunosuppressant?

 Entyvio belongs to a group of drugs called integrin receptor antagonists.
 It works by blocking the effects of integrin (a type of protein).

 Integrin causes white blood cells responsible for inflammation to enter your digestive tract.
 It’s thought that people with inflammatory bowel disease (IBD) have an overactive immune system, which causes inflammation.
 And Entyvio is used to treat IBD.

 The exact mechanism of action of Entyvio isn’t known.
 It’s believed that by blocking integrin, Entyvio reduces inflammation in your digestive tract.

 Entyvio isn’t a systemic immunosuppressant.
 (Systemic drugs affect your whole body.)
 Entyvio has a selective effect on your gut.
 It doesn’t affect your entire immune system.

 Instead, Entyvio is an immunotherapy medication.
 This means it works with your immune system to treat your condition.